 At Emmaus College the study of Technology is part of the core studies in Years 7 and 8.

 Beginning at Year 9, students are able to choose from a range of Technologies electives:

 Year 11 and Year 12

-Food Technology, Products Design and Development (Wood and Textiles), Systems Engineering and Computing
+Food Technology, Products Design and Technology (Wood or Textiles), and Applied Computing

-Questions about the Technologies Learning Area should be directed to the Learning Area Leader Mr Mark Pengilley.
+Questions about the Technologies Learning Area should be directed to the Learning Area Leader – Technology Mr Thomas Sharkie.